WalterHBS/Small-Library-app/README.md

 # Small-Library-app
-JS exercise for The Odin Project
+JS exercise for The Odin Project.
+Utilize objects and prototypes.
+Will update the UI later.